 Thermodynamics is a branch of Physics that deals with the macroscopic variables like Temperature, Pressure, Volume, etc. of a system.
-These type of systems are known as Thermodynamic systems.
+These types of systems are known as Thermodynamic systems.
 There are four laws for these thermodynamic systems – Zeroth Law, First Law, Second Law and Third Law.
 We already have discussed the Zeroth law, second law and third law in other articles.
-In this post, I am going to explain the First law of thermodynamics with example and its equation and uses.
+In this post, I am going to explain the First law of thermodynamics with examples and its equation and uses.

 Contents in this article:

 - Equation of First Law of Thermodynamics

 - First law of Thermodynamics for open system

 - First law of Thermodynamics for closed system

 - Which conservation law does first law of Thermodynamics follow?

 The First Law of Thermodynamics states that if some amount of heat is given to a thermodynamic system, the system uses some parts of this heat to increase its internal energy and work is done with the rest of heat.
 Here, heat is equivalent to energy.

 Let, dQ amount of heat is given to a Thermodynamic system.
 The increase in internal energy of the system is dU and the work done by the system is dW.
 Then, according to the first law of Thermodynamics, dQ = dU + dW……….(1)